lodemo/CATANA/README.md

 docker run -p 9000:9000 -p 8000:8000 -t -i lodemo/catana:0.1 /bin/bash
 ```

 After that a bash is opened and the CATANA repository residing in /catana can be executed.
+(CPU only)

 (Note: This Docker image does not include requirements for running the face recognition evaluation scripts (LFW, YTF), which are not directly part of the CATANA framework.)

+The Docker image can also be compiled by hand using the Dockerfile residing in this repository.

 ### By Hand